 Provider and Office Staff Surveys

-- Prior to every Learning Session with participating practices, OPIP administers a survey to the providers and office staff to gather a baseline understanding of their perceptions about the strengths and barriers in their systems related to the topic area of focus.
+- Prior to every Learning Session, Learning Webinar, or QI effort with participating practices, OPIP administers a survey to the providers and office staff to gather a baseline understanding of their perceptions about the strengths and barriers in their systems related to the topic area of focus.
 Wherever possible, OPIP strives to utilize items from national surveys for which comparative information is available.
+Examples of surveys can be found here.

 Consumer or Patient-Surveys